Course Prerequisites & Placement Test Requirements

-A number of UIC courses have prerequisites, which are listed in the course schedule.
-Course prerequisites apply to all students, including visiting students.
+A number of UIC courses have prerequisites, which are listed in the Undergraduate Course Descriptions.
+Course prerequisites apply to all students, including Summer Session Only students.
+Generally, Summer Session Only students do not need to provide a transcript verifying that they have met prerequisites (see the list below for some exceptions to this).

 Prerequisites Requiring an Override

-If you are a visiting student and plan to register for one of the courses listed below, you will need to obtain an override for the prerequisites before the system will allow you to register.
-We encourage you to contact the Summer Session Office as soon as possible after you have been admitted for the summer to let us know you are interested in registering for one of the following classes.
+If you plan to register as a visiting summer student for one of the courses listed below, you will need to obtain an override (approval) for the prerequisites before the system will allow you to register.
+In some cases, you may need to to provide the department some verification (such as an unofficial transcript or grade report) that you have completed the prerequisites in order to obtain the override.

 BIOS 220: Genetics